 • Make sure you have correctly referenced work where needed

 An introductory paragraph is the first paragraph in an essay.
-It often contains two parts:
+It often contains three parts:

 The body consists of a series of paragraphs following the introduction (the amount of paragraphs depends on the length of the essay).